tderenzi/tderenzi.github.io/src/portfolio/ibm.md

 # Business Impact

 - **Established Need for Foundational Research**: Highlighted the critical importance of designing products that are intuitive for target user groups, especially when the development team lacks direct experience or deep understanding of the users’ context.
 Emphasized the role of foundational research in bridging the "Knowledge Gap" between users’ existing knowledge and the skills required for successful interaction with complex kiosk systems.
+Additionally, executing foundational research ensures the ML system can function optimally by facilitating the collection of reliable, high-quality data from users, which is essential for generating accurate and actionable insights.

 - **Reduced Participant Bias in Usability Testing**: Adapted usability testing protocols to mitigate participant bias, leading to more honest, actionable feedback from users, which informed product adjustments for improved user engagement.

 - **Patent Achievement**: Insights led to the development of an innovation product testing methodology, which contributed to protected intellectual property for IBM.
 [US20180189802 A1](https://www.taogunyoku.com/assets/pubs/System,%20Method%20and%20Computer%20Program%20Product%20For%20Sensory%20Simulation%20During%20Product%20Testing.pdf)